Eniadebisi/Solutions_Architect/proj1-ci-cd-pipeline/ReadMe.md

-This repository will be used to track learnings on projects.
-Project that will be used for actual implementation is dependent per project.

 # Project 1 - Reusable CI/CD Pipeline Framework
 Build a reusable multi-environment CI/CD framework using GitHub Actions, Docker, and AWS.